MobilePayDev/MobilePay-TransactionReporting-API/docs/index.md

 Client: In order for this to work, the merchant must grant consent to an application(Client).
 The client is the application that is attempting to get access to the user’s account.
 This consent is granted through mechanism in the [OpenID Connect](http://openid.net/connect/) protocol suite.

 lient must initiate the [hybrid flow](http://openid.net/specs/openid-connect-core-1_0.html#HybridFlowAuth) specified in OpenID connect.
 For Transaction Reporting product the Client must request consent from the merchant using the `transactionreporting` scope.
 You also need to specify `offline_access` scope, in order to get the refresh token.
-The authorization server in sandbox is [located here](https://api.sandbox.mobilepay.dk/merchant-authentication-openidconnect).
+The authorization server is [located here](https://api.mobilepay.dk/merchant-authentication-openidconnect).

 If the merchant grants consent, an authorization code is returned which the Client must exchange for an id token, an access token and a refresh token.
 The refresh token is used to refresh ended sessions without asking for merchant consent again.
 This means that if the Client receives an answer from the api gateway saying that the access token is invalid, the refresh token is exchanged for a new access token and refresh token.